plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 `utm_campaign`: The name of your individual campaign.
 Such as "November+newsletter" or "Black+Friday+sale".

 `utm_campaign` is the most flexible of all the UTM tags.
 You can put anything you want.
 Launches, sales, features, specific topics...

+### UTM Term

+`utm_term`: The name of the keyword for your paid search ad campaign.

+### UTM Content

+`utm_content`: The name of the specific link.

+In some campaigns, you may be having multiple links pointing to the same location.
+For instance two different links to your landing page in an email. `utm_content` allows you to differentiate between these two links and see which one performs best.

 ## Why are UTM parameters so valuable?